rafgger/Harder-E-Book-Manager/README.md

 # E-Book Manager

-A minimalist web application for managing e-books with a FastAPI backend and a modern, responsive frontend.
+A minimalist web application for managing e-books with a FastAPI backend and a modern, responsive frontend featuring session-based authentication and real-time notifications.

 ## Features
-- Simple authentication (password stored in `backend/config.py`)
+- **Session-based authentication** with Bearer token support
-- Add new books with validation
+- **Add new books** with comprehensive validation and duplicate checking
-- Import books from a `books.json` file
+- **Import books** from a `books.json` file with progress feedback
+- **Real-time notifications** via snackbar alerts for all user actions
-- Responsive, minimalist UI (plain JavaScript, SASS)
+- **Responsive, minimalist UI** (plain JavaScript, CSS)
-- PostgreSQL database integration
+- **PostgreSQL database integration** with full CRUD operations
-- Mocha/Chai frontend tests
+- **Comprehensive test suite** for both frontend and backend
+- **CORS support** for cross-origin requests
+- **Robust error handling** with user-friendly messages

 ## Installation & Setup